 Why would I have gaps in my NI contributions?

 NI Contributions are usually automatically deducted from your earnings.
-If you are unemployed and you are receiving benefits you will also be credited with NI automatically.
 You may have gaps in your contributions record if you were unemployed but did not receive benefits, you have been living abroad or you were self-employed but did not make voluntary contributions to your National Insurance to meet the minimum requirement.

 What is auto-enrolment?